lunarmodules/ldoc/docs/doc.md

   - `add_section`
   - `new_type(tag,header,project_level)` used to add new tags, which are put in their own section `header`.
 They may be 'project level'.

+## Annotations and Searching for Tags

+Annotations are special tags that can be used to keep track of internal development status.
+The known annotations are 'todo', 'fixme' and 'warning'.
+They may occur in regular function/table doc comments, or on their own anywhere in the code.

+    --- Testing annotations
+    -- @module annot1
+    ...
+    --- first function.
+    -- @todo check if this works!
+    function annot1.first ()
+        if boo then

+        end
+        --- @fixme what about else?
+    end

+Although not currently rendered by the template as HTML, they can be extracted by the `--tags` flag, which is given a comma-separated list of tags to list.

+    @plain
+    D:\dev\lua\LDoc\tests> ldoc --tags todo,fixme annot1.lua
+    d:\dev\lua\ldoc\tests\annot1.lua:14: first: todo check if this works! d:\dev\lua\ldoc\tests\annot1.lua:19: first-fixme1: fixme what about else?

 ## Generating HTML